 - Dub Name Change: It's known as a Packun Flower in Japan.

 - Eyeless Face: Like all Piranha Plants, it doesn't have any eyes.
 How it manages to battle without even seeing the opponent probably isn't going to be explained anytime soon.
-Then again, how can it bite at Mario so accurately in the main games?

 - Fighting Clown: The last character anyone would have expected to be playable, but it has a surprising amount of potential as a fighter.